Consortium Agreements and Financial Aid Policy

 - A copy of the course description(s).

-If the consortium agreement is approved by FAS, the Assistant Director will create the Consortium Agreement Contract and email it to the host school.
+If the consortium agreement is approved by FAS, the Associate Director will create the Consortium Agreement Contract and email it to the host school.

-If the host school agrees to the terms of the Consortium Agreement, the form will be completed, signed, and returned to KU FAS.
+If the host school agrees to the terms of the Consortium Agreement, the contract will be completed, signed, and returned to KU FAS.
 Schools are not required to enter into consortium agreements so it is at the discretion of each institution to enter into such an agreement.
-Therefore, the consortium agreement is not officially approved until the completed agreement and copy of the student’s schedule from the host school is received in the FAS.
+Therefore, the consortium agreement is not officially approved until the completed contract and proof of enrollment from the host school is received in the FAS.
 The student may not qualify for all types of awards initially offered if not enrolled full time at KU.
-The Assistant Director will advise students of the impact on any offered awards if the consortium agreement is approved (although this is typically discussed in the appointment with the Financial Aid Counselor).
+The Associate Director will advise students of the impact on any offered awards if the consortium agreement is approved (although this is typically discussed in the appointment with the Financial Aid Counselor).

-All students who enter into a consortium agreement with KU as the home school will be required to provide transcripts from the host school within thirty days of the end of the term.
-Aid for upcoming semesters will not be disbursed until the transcript has been provided.
+All students who enter into a consortium agreement with KU as the home school will be required to provide proof of grades from the host school within thirty days of the end of the term.
+Aid for upcoming semesters will not be disbursed until the proof of grades has been provided.

 KU Host School Procedures:

 A student who is degree seeking at another institution may want to enroll in coursework at KU (host school) while obtaining financial aid from their home institution.
 The student must request the consortium agreement and obtain permission from their home institution.

 If the student is not receiving aid at KU, FAS verifies enrollment at KU (we can only do this once the student is actually enrolled), provides cost of attendance information, and completes any additional items on the consortium agreement.
 In some cases, schools require the Registrar’s signature on the agreement.
-The Assistant Director of the FAS must sign & date the consortium agreement.
+The Associate Director of the FAS must sign & date the consortium agreement.